On the sensitivity of the optimal partition for parametric second-order conic optimization: Numerical results

 for which $(-\infty, 0)$ and $(0,\infty)$ are the nonlinearity intervals and $\epsilon = 0$ is a transition point.

-For the parametric SOCO problem~\eqref{ex:introductory_SOCO}, a one-time application of the auxiliary problems~\eqref{auxiliary_nonlinear_lower} at $\epsilon = \frac12$ yields $[0.3947,0.6053]$ as a subinterval of the nonlinearity interval containing $\epsilon = \frac12$.
-By invoking Algorithm~\ref{alg:nonlinearity_computation}, we get the boundary points of the nonlinearity interval, up to our desired precision, in 26 and 25 iterations.
-The numerical results are demonstrated in Tables~\ref{non_interval3_lower} and~\ref{non_interval3_upper}, where "Optim." and "Viol." denote the optimality and feasibility of $\alpha_k$ or $\beta_k$ w.r.t. the auxiliary problems in~\eqref{auxiliary_nonlinear_lower}, and $\sigma_{\min}(.)$ is the minimum singular value.
+For the parametric SOCO problem~\eqref{ex:introductory_SOCO}, a one-time application of the auxiliary problems~\eqref{auxiliary_nonlinear_lower} at $\epsilon = \frac12$ yields $[0.4066,0.5934]$ as a subinterval of the nonlinearity interval containing $\epsilon = \frac12$.
+By invoking Algorithm~\ref{alg:nonlinearity_computation}, we get the boundary points of the nonlinearity interval, up to our desired precision, in 39 iterations.
+The numerical results are demonstrated in Tables~\ref{non_interval3_lower} and~\ref{non_interval3_upper}, where "Optim." and "Viol." denote the optimality and feasibility of solutions of~\eqref{auxiliary_nonlinear_lower}, and $\sigma_{\min}(.)$ is the minimum singular value.
 One can observe from the entries of Tables~\ref{non_interval3_lower} and~\ref{non_interval3_upper} that $\alpha_k$ and $\beta_k$ always remain within $(0,1)$, even without the connectivity subroutine, and converge to 0 and 1 at almost linear rate.
 Notice that the continuity of $\mathcal{P}^*(\epsilon)$ and $\mathcal{D}^*(\epsilon)$ at $\epsilon = 0$ and $\epsilon = 1$ leads to accurate approximations of the transition points. \begingroup \endgroup

 \begingroup \endgroup